-Lennox finds the definition of "New Refrigeration Equipment" to be broad and difficult to enforce.
+AHRI feels the definition of "New Refrigeration Equipment" is broad and difficult to enforce.
 The definition includes the mention of a full charge increase, but an "increase" is not defined.
 With an arbitrary charge increase absent a measurement, fixing or updating a component of a system could require a whole new system and refrigerant to be used.

 Additionally, part (ii) of the definition of "New Refrigeration Equipment" is not consistent with EPA's and creates serious confusion and doubt when repairs are made not knowing the future operation of the equipment.
+As mentioned in other comments, these can become very expensive for an end user and manufacturer.
 The full definition for "New Refrigeration Equipment" should align with the federal definition.

 There is also no definition for repair included in the rulemaking.
-Lennox suggests the use of EPA's definition found in 40 CFR 82.152 - Definitions "Provided the equipment being installed has the same capacity and provides the same function as the original equipment, the EPA considers this as a system repair.
+AHRI suggests the use of EPA's definition found in 40 CFR 82.152 - Definitions "Provided the equipment being installed has the same capacity and provides the same function as the original equipment, the EPA considers this as a system repair.
 As such, the system can continue to use the delisted refrigerant."